Snowy Mountain

 • Mountain elevation: 3,899 feet

-From the trailhead, you will be surprised at how mellow the trail is.
-It remains mellow, only gaining about 270 feet in elevation over the first 1.2 miles.
+From the trailhead, it starts out mellow, gaining about 270 feet in elevation over the first 1.2 miles.
 You will soon start to hear Beaver Brook to your right and then eventually see it.
 You’ll cross the water, but the brook crossing may be confusing so pay careful attention to not stray from the path.
 After crossing the brook, the trail becomes steeper before mellowing out again before once again crossing Beaver Brook.

 The terrain gets steeper as you go and only lets up on occasion.
 As you near the top, you will come to a very steep section with tough footing and then a plateau area.
 At 3.2 miles, to the right you can walk out to a tall ledge and have an outstanding overlook, but be very careful here, especially with young children.
 The trail continues past the plateau and very steeply climbs to the true summit where the fire tower sits.